The Steve Miller Band

 imaging, and higher audio quality than any compact disc before."
 Goodness.

-The albums sound, twenty-five years after its initial release, is, in
+The album’s sound, twenty-five years after its initial release, is, in

 fact,